The McGill Journal of Sustainable Development Law (MJSDL) is currently accepting submissions for Volume 18

 The MJSDL is a bilingual, student-run, peer-reviewed academic journal based at McGill University's Faculty of Law in Montreal, Canada.
 As an interdisciplinary publication, we encourage submissions from researchers, academics, practitioners, policy-makers, and students in a range of fields.
 We aim to provide a forum for debate and critical analysis about the economic, societal, and environmental issues surrounding sustainable development law and policy.

-We are seeking submissions pertaining to all areas of sustainable development law, but we are particularly interested in submissions relating to innovations in governance.
-We invite authors to reflect on how their research interests might align with the following governance-related topics or an analogous one of their own making:
+We accept articles pertinent to any area of sustainable development law and policy on a rolling basis.
+The theme for Volume 18 is Bridging the Gaps: Innovation and Inclusivity in the Face of Growing Inequality.
+We invite authors to reflect on how their research interests might align with the following focus topics or create an analogous one of their own making:

 To view articles that the MJSDL has accepted for publication, please consult our archives, where past issues of the journal are available to view online for free.